nerissa29/reading-notes/class3-01.md

       …;

 ```
-The first example above allows to insert multiple rows by "listing them sequentially[^6]", while the second example allows to insert data/rows "with only the columns of data you have by specifying them explicitly[^6]".
+The first example above allows inserting of multiple rows by "listing them sequentially[^6]".
+In contrast, the second example allows to insert data/rows "with only the columns of data you have by specifying them explicitly[^6]".

 ***Exercise 13:***